rcbops/opencenter-install-scripts/README.md

-          You can specify an existing network name or network uuid -o --os=[redhat | centos | ubuntu | fedora ] Specify the OS to install on the servers - default ubuntu
+          You can specify an existing network name or network uuid -o --os=[redhat | centos | ubuntu | fedora ] Specify the OS to install on the servers - default ubuntu -pk --public-key=[location of key file]
+          Specify the location of the key file to inject onto the cloud servers

 * Number of Clients defaults to 2 if left unspecified
 * If you are using opencenter-client locally you can set your endpoint: